 Since 2002 Cambustion have offered a range of aerosol instruments designed for aerosol science & laboratory applications.

-The 2016 launch of the Aerodynamic Aerosol Classifier (AAC)adds a unique and novel measurement technique to Cambustion's range of aerosol instruments.
+The Aerodynamic Aerosol Classifier (AAC)adds a unique and novel measurement technique to Cambustion's range of aerosol instruments.

-The Centrifugal Particle Mass Analyser (CPMA) has been adopted worldwide since its launch in 2012, offering researchers the ability to characterise particle density and morphology.
+The Centrifugal Particle Mass Analyser (CPMA) offers researchers the ability to characterise particle density and morphology.

 Cambustion aerosol science & laboratory instruments